MostafaHassanein0/brain-game/README.md

 team member:
 1- Mahmoud Gamal
 2- Mostafa Gamal
-It was developed by me and my teammate for "the Upper Egypt Cities Competition for Educational Programming Projects", and we ranked 1st out of +90 team from diffirent cities.
+It was developed by me and my teammate for "the Upper Egypt Cities Competition for Educational Programming Projects", and we ranked 1st out of +90 team from different cities.

 #Try it!